 If you don’t believe this, read the book.
 I have read the book, and several books after that.
 I have researched the counters and the later revelations on the influence of lead in gasoline on violence in society.
 Nothing seen so far disproves the hypothesis that abortion had a noticeable effect in lowering crime rates in the US; and it bears thinking that perhaps freeing women from chattel states throughout the parts of the world where they are still deemed property, and providing them with access to modern healthcare including abortion and contraception might lead to more stable societies in those areas.

-Because reality isn’t fair.
-It makes sex irresistible to the people among us (the young) who are least able to provide for the offspring sex produces.
-The cost of raising a child is astronomical (projected as over $245,000 in 2015) where is the average 16 to 18 year old going to find that kind of money?
+This is true because reality isn’t fair.
+Reality makes sex irresistible to the people among us (the young) who are least able to provide for the offspring sex produces.
+The cost of raising a child is astronomical (projected as over $245,000 in 2015) where would the average 16 to 18 year old find that kind of money?
 Are we, as a society going to foot that bill?
 Anyone?
-Ready to ante up the cost of raising all the unwanted children all over the world as a means of stemming the plague of abortion? where will we house the extra millions who need to be housed, feed them, clothe them, etc., when the world population already tops 7 billion and the maximum projected supportable population (with current technology) is 10 billion?
+Are you ready to ante up the cost of raising all the unwanted children all over the world as a means of stemming the plague of abortion?
+Where will we house the extra millions who need to be housed, feed them, clothe them, etcetera, when the world population already tops 7 billion and the maximum projected supportable population (with current technology) is 10 billion?

 No, I really want to know!
 You want to stop abortion, but you don’t want to pay for the consequences of removing that option from the table.
 Tell me how we stop people from having children they can’t raise without allowing them to decide if they can afford children or not.
 Because any plan that doesn’t include those calculations is just magical thinking, and this is the real world.

-Robert Reich is the highlight of my Facebook experience.
+Robert Reich is one of the highlight of my Facebook experience.
 I look for his posts in my feed to inform me about what is really going on politically from a left-sided vantage point.
 He rarely fails to get my political brain turning over.
-Sunday he posted this status;
+Sunday he posted this status: